secugrow/kotlin-archetype/src/main/resources/archetype-resources/README.md

-# SeCuton - Selenium Cucumber Skeleton
+# SeCuGrow - your generated Selenium Cucumber test automation project

 If you want to start as fast as possible with [Selenium](https://github.com/SeleniumHQ/selenium) in combination with [Cucumber](https://github.com/cucumber/cucumber) - here's your place to be.
 Just clone this repo and start it.
 It contains executable minimalistic examples so you can create your own scenarios easily and fast.